 Currently national inventory backorder and pandemic-enhanced demand have stripped all FLIR distributors of nearly all cameras.
-We do have access to several FLIR T640 which qualifies as one of the FLIR thermal imagers capable of doing Elevated Body Temperature (EBT) Screening.
+We do have access to several FLIR T640 which qualifies as one of the FLIR thermal imagers capable of doing Elevated Skin Temperature (EST) Screening.
 Learn more about the T640 here.

 Q: Can FLIR products be used to detect the coronavirus?